Chief Executive Officer

 Denise has been with NRM North for 15 years since its inception and was involved many years prior in the broader community sector and Landcare network, in the lead-up to regional NRM.
 She is the front-line first point of contact for NRM North and manages the office, providing administrative and logistic support for the team.
 Denise brings a diverse range of professional skills and experience to this position, with various qualifications in administration, facilitation and technical fields.

-Jesse works with all stakeholders in Tasmania’s northern NRM region to help manage threats to water quality and ecological health that are linked to stormwater pollution.
-In this role, Jesse provides technical advice and support to partners of the Northern Tasmanian Stormwater Program and helps to facilitate implementation of Water Sensitive Urban Design and improved sediment and erosion control practices at the regional and municipal level.
+Jesse works with stakeholders in Tasmania’s northern NRM region to help reduce threats to water quality and ecological health that are linked to the Tamar Estuary and Esk Rivers (TEER) catchments.
+Jesse provides technical advice and support to partners of the Northern Tasmanian Stormwater Program and helps to facilitate implementation of Water Sensitive Urban Design and improved Sediment & Erosion Control practices at the regional and municipal level.
+He also provides project support to landholders in the TEER region through the Tamar Action Grants program and is one of the project managers responsible for the delivery of the River Health Action Plan funded through the Launceston City Deal.

 With a focus on sustainable land management practices, Peter works with landholders from various farming regions within northern Tasmania.
 His primary role is to provide landholders with the necessary skills and knowledge through workshops, field days and on-ground trial work to assist in building on their farm management practices.
 Originally from a farming background in Queensland, Peter has lived and worked in northern Tasmania for 35 years.
 He was previously employed with Serve-Ag, a Tasmanian based agribusiness for four years implementing a similar sustainable farm management project.